shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

  - Symphony of War is selectable but does not do anything until i figure out how much AS is gives

 Future Plans
- - Augment comparison
+ - Faster augment comparison
- - Optimal build order
- - Add automatic calculating of hat on a hat items
  - item icons
- - optional inputting of champion stats
+ - Optional inputting of champion stats
- - lots of backend cleanup (my code is shit and i cut a lot of corners to make things work, so it kinda runs slowish and its annoying to make changes)
+ - Lots of backend cleanup (my code is shit and i cut a lot of corners to make things work, so it kinda runs slowish and its annoying to make changes)
  - Probably some other stuff I can't remember right now